10th Annual Public Service and Leadership Conference

 Wednesday, May 1, 2019

-The Master of Public Administration and the Master of Science in Leadership programs at Roger Williams University, along with RI ASPA, cordially invite you to attend the 9th Annual Public Service and Leadership Conference on Wednesday, May 2, 2018.
+The Master of Public Administration and the Master of Science in Leadership programs, along with the Rhode Island Chapter of the American Society for Public Administration cordially invites you to attend our 10th Annual Public Service and Leadership Conference.

-The event will provide networking opportunities with distinguished members of the community and RI ASPA.
-Light refreshments (breakfast and lunch) will be served.
+The event will provide networking opportunities with distinguished members of the community, RWU students and staff and RI Chapter members of the American Society for Public Administration.

 Public Service and Leadership Conference

 Sereniah Breland was recently appointed as the City Manager of Pflugerville, Tx.
 In her most recent assignments, she served the cities of Alvin, Tx, Guthrie, Ok, and Goliad, Tx as their City Manager.
 She began her career in local government in 2003 as an Assistant to the City Manager in Greenville, Tx through the Urban Fellowship of the North Central Texas Council of Governments which led her to Denton, Tx and then Sugar Land, Tx as the Support Services Director.
 Additionally, Breland was named “Top 5 Public Servants” in 2012 by the Victoria Advocate based on recommendations from community leaders.
 She is the peer elected “Director at Large” for the Board of Directors for Texas City Management Association (TCMA) and has served in many other roles for various professional organizations such as City Management Association of Oklahoma, International City Management Association, United Way, YMCA, and Oklahoma Municipal League.

 Prior to entering the field of local government, Breland taught Government and Economics at the high school level in Garland and Mesquite.